Healthy Homes Assessment Parkvale

 Insulation Parkvale

-The insulation of the ceiling and underfloor is a requirement for all rent homes as of July 1st, 2019.
-Property managers and landlords are required to make sure that the insulation is in line with standards that are in line with the latest standard.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.
+Underfloor and ceiling insulation is required in all rental homes since 1 July 2019.
+Property managers and landlords should make sure that the insulation is in line with the new quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space may need to be filled with or replaced.

-A well-insulated property will reduce the risk of condensation and lessen the likelihood of mould and damp, and it will make an easier task to the household to keep the heat.
+A properly insulated home will reduce the risk of condensation and lessen the likelihood of mould and dampness and it will make an easier task to allow the house to keep warmth.

-The "R" refers to thermal resistance, and is a gauge of how well insulation can withstand heat flow.
-The more high the R-value, better the insulation.
+The "R" signifies thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
+The more R-value is higher, the higher the standard of insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3